Habilmind > Habilmind Programs and Workshops > Screen Overuse Prevention Workshops

 03

-Problems you avoid (or mitigate) when you implement the Screen Abuse Prevention Workshop
+Problems you prevent (or mitigate) when implementing the Screen Overuse Prevention Workshop

-• Prevention workshops help raise awareness about the risks of excessive screen use and provide strategies for responsible use.
+• The workshops raise awareness of the risks of excessive screen use and provide strategies for responsible usage.

-• By teaching students to self-regulate their social media and video game use, the likelihood of developing problematic screen use is reduced.
+• By teaching students to self-regulate their use of social media and video games, the likelihood of developing problematic screen habits is reduced.

-• The workshops address the impact of screen time on sleep and provide guidelines for establishing healthy habits of disconnecting before bed.
+• The workshops address the impact of screen use on sleep and offer guidelines for establishing healthy disconnection habits before bedtime.

-• By educating students and their families about the importance of limiting screen time before bed, sleep disturbances associated with excessive screen use can be prevented.
+• Educating students and their families on the importance of limiting screen time before bed helps prevent sleep disorders associated with excessive screen use.

-• The workshops promote a balanced approach to screen time, encouraging students to engage in physical and active leisure activities.
+• The workshops promote a balanced approach to screen time, encouraging students to engage in physical activities and active leisure.

-• By raising awareness about the risks of a sedentary lifestyle and encouraging an active lifestyle, the workshops help mitigate the negative effects of excessive screen use on students' physical and mental health.
+• By raising awareness of the risks of a sedentary lifestyle and fostering a more active way of life, the workshops help mitigate the negative effects of excessive screen use on students’ physical and mental health.

 TOOL INDICATORS